 How to Grow and Care

-Water sparingly, allowing the soil dry out between waterings and feed the plants during the active growing seasons.
-Keep almost dry in the winter but water sparingly occasionally to prevent wrinkling.
+Water sparingly, allowing the soil to dry out between waterings and feed the plants during the active growing seasons.
+Keep almost dry in the winter, but water sparingly occasionally to prevent wrinkling.
 As this plant comes from a winter rainfall area, it should be given a rest period with reduced watering during the summer months.

 Orbea variegata is native to South Africa (Cape Province).